Does Running Reduce Belly Fat? Tips from a Trainer

 Running Workouts to Lose Weight

-However, if you want to do long, slow runs, you will also burn a lot of calories.
-Slow runs will take longer to burn calories than short, intense workouts.
-Intense running workouts give you an additional boost of post-workout calorie burning also.
+If you want to do long, slow runs, you will also burn a lot of calories.
+Slow runs at a steady pace will take longer to burn calories than short, intense workouts.
+Intense running workouts give you an additional boost of post-workout calorie burning.
+You can succeed at fat loss with either slow, steady runs or high-intensity speed workouts.

 For a beginner-friendly speed workout, try fartleks - short bursts of speed during your regularly paced run.
-Tabata running workouts are short and intense and will rev up your calorie burning.
+Tabata running workouts are a form of high-intensity interval training (HIIT) that's short and intense and will rev up your calorie burning.

 Related Posts: How to Do a Tabata Running Workout, Fartleks Workouts to Help You Run Faster